-Note: The percentage is the Annual Operating Cost divided by the monthly average of outstanding Current Principal Balance of loans.
+Note: The percentage is the total Annual Operating Cost of OSLA divided by the average of month end outstanding Current Principal Balances of loans.

 If we do not comply with the due diligence standards required by the Higher Education Act, a claim to the Guarantor of the loan may be rejected.
 In such event, we can attempt to cure the rejected claim loan by various procedures.
 A cure within three years re-instates the guarantee.